tara-pogancev/flutter-colorist/README.md

 - [x] Implement generation for color getters dynamically according to preference enum
 - [x] Implement default null getters for theme data if none is provided in the og class
-- [ ] Implement persistance of selected theme accross app restarts
-- [ ] Add theme name field
 - [x] Implement other methods for toggling brightness of active theme
 - [x] Implement system theme
+- [ ] Implement persistance of selected theme accross app restarts

 - [ ] Test on other platforms
 - [ ] Document everything